Thanksgiving in Hawaii

-Vacationing during the holidays can often leave families uncertain of how to celebrate the festive occasion while abroad.
-For those who find themselves spending Thanksgiving Day on the Hawaii Islands, we have compiled a list of different events and dinners on each island available for guests and locals to enjoy.
+Vacationing during the holidays can often leave families uncertain of how to celebrate them.
+For those spending Thanksgiving in Hawaii, we have compiled a list of different events and dinners on each island.

-Maui: Ever thought about celebrating Thanksgiving on the ocean?
-Begin your holiday weekend with a cruise.
-On the Pacific Whale Foundation Thanksgiving Cruise you can feast on all the classic dishes, while enjoying live entertainment at sea.
+Ever thought about celebrating Thanksgiving in Hawaii on the ocean?
+If so, you should begin your holiday weekend with a cruise.
+On the Pacific Whale Foundation Thanksgiving Cruise, you can feast on classic dishes, while enjoying entertainment at sea.

-Aside from the many fine-dining restaurants which will be offering Thanksgiving Day menus, many can also enjoy a Thanksgiving feast at the major hotels.
-Popular Thanksgiving buffets and dinners can be found at the Grand Wailea Hotel on the southern end of the island.
-The Sheraton Maui in Lahaina offers an excellent Thanksgiving Day meal.
+Aside from the many restaurants offering Thanksgiving menus, many can enjoy a feast at the major hotels.
+Popular Thanksgiving buffets and dinners can be found at the Grand Wailea Hotel.
+The Sheraton Maui in Lahaina also offers an excellent Thanksgiving Day meal.

-Kauai: Similar to their Oahu and Maui counterparts, the Grand Hyatt Kauai and the Sheraton Kauai both provide Thanksgiving Day dinners with favorite dishes like roast turkey and stuffing, baked ham, mashed potatoes, as well as salad, appetizer and dessert stations.
-Many hotels also offer a choice of fish as well as buffets with iced seafood and sushi stations.
+Similar to their Oahu and Maui counterparts, the Grand Hyatt Kauai and Sheraton Kauai offer Thanksgiving Day dinners.
+They come with favorite dishes like roast turkey and stuffing, baked ham, mashed potatoes, appetizers and dessert.
+Many hotels also offer a choice of fish as well as buffets with sushi stations.

-Recently the Kauai Community College also hosted a Turkey Roast by using authentic underground imu ovens, where guests could order Thanksgiving turkeys cooked the Hawaiian way.
-For more details on which local restaurants and cafes will be holding Thanksgiving Day special menus with themed brunches, lunches, dinners or multi-course meals, confirm with your local tourist office or hotel concierge.
+Recently, the Kauai Community College hosted a Turkey Roast by using authentic underground imu ovens.
+Here, guests could order Thanksgiving turkeys cooked the Hawaiian way.
+For details on restaurants with Thanksgiving Day menus, contact your hotel concierge.